build-on-aws/content/posts/ultimate-guideline-for-running-spark-on-aws/index.md

 ---

-### <span style="color:blue">📘 **Do you need to run interactive SQL queries on data stored in S3 with Spark?**</span>
+### 📘 Do You Need to Run Interactive SQL Queries on Data Stored in S3 With Spark?

 If the answer is yes, 🌟 **consider using Amazon Athena**. **Amazon Athena** is a serverless interactive query service that offers the ability to:
 - 📂 Analyze and query data directly in **S3** using SQL.
 - 💡 Use Spark code for data processing and fetch results directly through Athena.

 Experience the power of serverless querying combined with Spark's processing capabilities!

 #### [🔗 Gettings started with Apache Spark with Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/notebooks-spark-getting-started.html)

 ---

-### <span style="color:blue">📘 **Do you need to analyze large datasets with fast query performance?**</span>
+### 📘 Do You Need to Analyze Large Datasets With Fast Query Performance?

 If that's your requirement, 🌟 **consider using Amazon Redshift**.
 With its seamless integration with Apache Spark, Amazon Redshift simplifies the process of crafting and executing Spark applications.
 This not only supports Redshift Serverless but also paves the way for users to harness a wider range of AWS analytics and machine learning (ML) tools.
+Redshift:

 - 🗄️ Is a **fully managed** data warehousing service.
 - ⚙️ Allows you to integrate with **Spark** for distributed data processing and analytics on large datasets.
-- 🔄 Experience the power of **Redshift Serverless** — offering a serverless approach to data warehousing that adjusts resources automatically based on query demands.
+- 🔄 Lets you experience the power of **Redshift Serverless** — offering a serverless approach to data warehousing that adjusts resources automatically based on query demands.
-- 📊 Seamlessly perform analytics on datasets stored in **Redshift**.
+- 📊 Lets you seamlessly perform analytics on datasets stored in **Redshift**.

 Unlock the potential of fast data analysis combined with the scalability of Redshift!

 #### [🔗 Spark with Amazon Redshift](https://aws.amazon.com/blogs/aws/new-amazon-redshift-integration-with-apache-spark/)

 ---